Werner Bischof: Life and work

 From 1939, he worked as an independent photographer for various magazines, in particular, du, based in Zürich.
-He travelled extensively from 1945 to 1949 through nearly all European countries from France to Romania and from Norway to Greece.
+He travelled extensively from 1945 to 1949 through nearly all European countries, from France to Romania and from Norway to Greece.
 His works on the devastation in post-war Europe established him as one of the foremost photojournalists of his time.
-He was pioneer of color photography since 1939 in some rare technology and used it to document in a large number of color photographies the appealing ruins of former so called executioner and victim countries, Germany and Poland (1946-1948) because their border it was the place where the last war broke out, in pionieering and rare technology of color photography described by photographers as the same process as Technicolor but in photography, not in cinematography using his American Devin Tricolor (1934) camera with tripod.
+He was pioneer of color photography since 1939 in some rare technology and used it to document in a large number of color photographies the terrifying ruins of former so-called executioner and victim countries, Germany and Poland (1946-1948) because their border it was the place where the last war broke out, in pionieering and rare technology of color photography described by photographers as the same process as Technicolor but in photography, not in cinematography using his American Devin Tricolor (1934) camera with tripod.
 Most of the color photographies from Germany and Poland have not yet been published, but have been preserved in the archive in Zürich.
 Technology used by him was far better and accurate than Agfacolor used during the war in Europe.

 He was associated into Magnum Photos in 1948 and became a full member in 1949.
 At that time Magnum was composed of just five other photographers, its founders Robert Capa, Henri Cartier-Bresson, George Rodger, David Seymour, and Ernst Haas.

 The focus of much of Bischof's post-war humanist photography was showing the poverty and despair around him in Europe, tempered with his desire to travel the world, conveying the beauty of nature and humanity.